cys27/hashfang/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPLv3).
 See the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This tool is intended for authorized password auditing and educational purposes only.
+Unauthorized use is prohibited.
+The author is not responsible for any misuse.

+---